tungnhs2014/Linux-Programming-2025-DevLinux/05-Thread/Exercise-1/README.md

 Main: Created thread 1
 Thread 1: Hello from thread!
 Main: Created thread 2
-Thread 2: Hello from thread!s
+Thread 2: Hello from thread!
+Main: All threads have completed execution
 ```

 ### Clean the project